biotite-dev/biotite/doc/develop.rst

 Code efficiency
 ^^^^^^^^^^^^^^^
-Although convenient usage is a primary aim of Biopython 2.0, code efficiency plays also an important role.
+Although convenient usage is a primary aim of Biotite, code efficiency plays also an important role.
 Therefore time consuming tasks should be C-accelerated, if possible.
-The most convenient way to achieve this, is using `numpy`.
+The most convenient way to achieve this, is using *NumPy*.
-In cases the problem is not vectorizable, writing modules in Cython are the preferred way to go.
-You have to keep in mind that Biopython 2.0 is also required to work without extension modules, so a pure Python alternative must always be shipped, too.
-The way this is solved can be seen for example in ``biopython/sequence/align/align``.
+In cases the problem is not vectorizable, writing modules in *Cython* are the preferred way to go.
+You have to keep in mind that Biotite is also required to work without extension modules, so a pure Python alternative must always be shipped, too.
+The way this is solved can be seen for example in ``biotite/sequence/align/pairwise``.
 Writing pure C-extension is disencouraged due to the bad readability.
 And anyway, Cython is *so* much better...

 Code documentation
 ^^^^^^^^^^^^^^^^^^
-Biopython 2.0 uses
+Biotite uses
 `numpydoc <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_
 for its documentation.
 The docstrings can be interpreted by *Sphinx* via the *numpydoc* extension.
 All publicly accessible attributes must be fully documented, this includes functions, classes, methods, instance and class variables and the ``__init__`` modules.
-The ``__init__`` module documentation summarizes the content of the entire subpackage, since the single modules do not exist for the user.
+The ``__init__`` module documentation summarizes the content of the entire subpackage, since the single modules are not visible to the user.
 Consequently, all other modules do not need to be fully documented, one or two short sentences are sufficient.
 In the class docstring, the class itself is described and the constructor is